pfsense/docs/source/vpn/ipsec/ipsec-routed.rst

 At this point the interface is available for use like any other interface.
-It can be used for packet captures, traffic graphs, binding daemons, routing protocols, and other tasks never before possible with IPsec on pfSense!
+It can be used for packet captures, traffic graphs, binding daemons, routing protocols, and other tasks never before possible with IPsec on pfSense software!

 Routing
 -------